 The prototypes range from Mae-ling Lokko’s Agrocologies, a circular kitchen system that upcycles food waste into building material, to Dasha Tsapenko’s Lovaratory, a domestic environment that accommodates romantic relationships between humans and other beings.
 Meanwhile, Lucia Tahan’s Cloud Housing, Simone C Niquille’s HOMESCHOOL and Home Is Where the Droids Are by Certain Measures all look at the startling ways in which infotech could impact the future of living.

-For the opening, architects Tatiana Bilbao and Rahul Mehrotra, architectural theorist Beatriz Colomina, art historian Margit Rosen, designer Daniel Perlin, and curator James Taylor-Foster will guide through the project spaces and initiate conversations between the creatives and the public.
+For the opening, architects Tatiana Bilbao and Rahul Mehrotra, architectural theorists Beatriz Colomina and Mark Wigley, art historian Margit Rosen, designer Daniel Perlin, and curator James Taylor-Foster will guide through the project spaces and initiate conversations between the creatives and the public.

 The public is also invited to the event After Money, a game night as public forum that asks how new networks of care and sociability can emerge in a world without money.
 The players—politicians and prominent decision-makers—barter in skills and influence in order to survive natural and man-made disasters.
 The role-playing game was designed by the Urban Works Agency of the California College of the Arts specifically for Housing the Human, and is presented in collaboration with Future Architecture Platform.